ebelleon/docker-convenience-scripts/README.md

 up a lot of space and are not needed anymore.

 You can find more details in my blog post [Listing information for all your named/unnamed data volumes](https://www.guidodiepen.nl/2017/04/listing-information-for-all-your-named-unnamed-data-volumes/)

+## clean_docker_container.sh

+With this script I can easily stop a Container and remove all unused Images.